 In1992, Charles and Diana separated, which was followed by Diana's sensational portrayal in Andrew Morton's biography Diana: Her True Story In Her Own Words.
 The book detailed the late princess' battle with bulimia and depression, and Prince Charles' betrayal with Camilla Parker Bowles.

 Also that year, the Princess Royal, the Queen's only daughter, divorced Captain Mark Phillips (father to Peter and Zara) after he fathered a daughter during an affair in 1985.
 Princess Anne went on to marry Commander Timothy Laurence that same year.

 Sarah, the Duchess of York, freshly separated from Prince Andrew, appeared splashed across the tabloids topless while having her toes sucked by her 'financial advisor' John Bryan, a Texan billionaire.

 To cap off a string of disastrous events, a fire broke out in Windsor Castle which caused severe damage to the Queen's residence.

-How the timeline of season five and six will be split has yet to be confirmed.
-It's expected that one of the series will include Prince Charles and Diana's divorce in 1996, the Queen's response to the devastating Dunblane massacre that year, and the backlash Prince Philip caused after he publicly objected to a new law banning most handguns in the wake of the shooting at Dunblane primary school, which resulted in the murder of 16 school children and their teacher.
+How exactly the timeline of season five and six will be split has yet to be confirmed.
+It's expected that one of the series will include Prince Charles and Diana's divorce in 1996, the Queen's response to the devastating Dunblane massacre that year, and the backlash Prince Philip caused after he publicly objected to a new law banning most handguns in the wake of the shooting at Dunblane primary school, which had resulted in the murder of 16 school children and their teacher.